I’ve been a wanderer all my life…

 “I want to ask you a favor.
 There is no one else to turn to,” she says cautiously.

 The woman takes two gold rings from her pocket and brings them closer to my eyes.

-“Tonight my daughter is getting marrying to a man who left her years ago.
+“Tonight, my daughter is getting married to a man who left her years ago.
 Now he has returned again, to make her happy.
 I want you to marry them!”

 “What do you mean, she is getting married?
 And where?
 Why should I give them the rings?
 And why should I marry them?
 I am just a wanderer.”

 “I have no relatives or close friends.
 There is no one else except you that I can ask.
 He won’t take the ring from me.
 He hates me because I drove him away.
 I thought he was not the right man for her at the time.
 But I was wrong.
 And since then, my daughter is not feeling well.”